grannycart/by-sound-alone/content/FAQ-draft.md

 ## Can I get a sample to see if I like it?
 Absolutely!
 Try starting here: [link to chapter...
-6? stilt city? maybe directly to file on Github repo?]
+6? stilt city? maybe directly to file on Github repo?
+Or dig out chap 1 sample for B&N from trash?]

-## What year would you say the submarine from the book is?
+## If the submarine in the book was real, what year would it be from?
+Or, when would the technology in the book have been used in real life?
 Technology-wise, the book is set in the mid-20th Century.
-Submarines technology hit a sweet spot around then, when they were efficient underwater, but still diesel and required time on the surface to recharge.
-WWII subs were basically ships that could submerge, and were limited to only a few hundred feet of depth.
-Diesel subs on the other hand rarely have to surface and in terms of technology are essentially magic.
+Submarine technology hit a sweet spot around then.
+They were efficient underwater and achieving impressive technological feats, but still had diesel engines and required time on the surface to recharge.
+WWII subs were basically surface ships that had the ability to submerge, but limited to only a few hundred feet of depth.
+Nuclear subs, on the other end of the spectrum, rarely have to surface and, in terms of technology, are essentially magic.

 ## Can you tell me more about the "world" this story takes place in?